|Nutritional Guidelines (per serving)|

 This is one of the easiest drinks to make and it may quickly become your new favorite vodka highball.
 It has a snappy spice that is unique, refreshing, and invigorating, spectacular in its simplicity.

-The Ginger Beer.
-The Moscow Mule is simple: vodka, lime, ginger beer.
-That's right, ginger beer -- not ginger ale or any of the lemon-lime sodas available.
+The Moscow mule is simple: vodka, lime, ginger beer.
+That's right, ginger beer—not ginger ale or any of the lemon-lime sodas available.
 This cocktail requires ginger beer.

 It is a completely different drink without this single element because all of those other sodas are tame and boring compared to the snap of a great ginger beer.
-The ginger beer is the real appeal to the Moscow Mule; the vodka and lime are mere complements to the ginger beer and until you have one made properly, you have not experienced it completely.
+The ginger beer is the real appeal to the Moscow mule; the vodka and lime are mere complements to it and until you have one made properly, you have not experienced it completely.

 There are many great ginger beers to choose from and they vary in the intensity of their ginger spice flavor.
 Some have a softer spice that is nearly at the level of ginger ale and others are very strong, poignant and unforgettable.

 Jamaican ginger beer is known for having the stronger spice and there are many options available.
-I find the best Jamaican ginger beers at my local international market and recommend exploring those options.
+Some of the best Jamaican ginger beers can be found at international markets and it's definitely recommended explore those options.
 The best part is that their stock is constantly changing so it is a different experience with every drink.

-Two ginger beers that were developed specifically for cocktails like the Moscow Mule are Q Ginger Beer and Fever-Tree Ginger Beer.
-Both make an excellent Moscow Mule and tend to be a balance between the mild and spicy.
+Two ginger beers that were developed specifically for cocktails like the Moscow mule are Q Ginger Beer and Fever-Tree Ginger Beer.
+Both make an excellent mule and tend to be a balance between the mild and spicy.

-The Drinkware.
-The other topic of the Moscow Mule is in the drinkware.
+The other topic of the Moscow mule is in the drinkware.
 The copper cups have likely had something to do with the drink's popularity.
 Everyone wants to know what you're drinking in that shiny metal mug and there is a certain appeal to changing it up from the ordinary glass routine.